Central Bureau of Narcotics

-Central Bureau of Narcotics (CBN : केंद्रीय नारकोटिक्स ब्यूरो) is affiliated with India's Department of Revenue (IRS) and regulated by the country's Central Board of Indirect Taxes and Customs.
-The main function of CBN is to stop opium production and trade, and to issue licenses for production of legal synthetic drugs.
+Central Bureau of Narcotics (CBN) is affiliated with India's Department of Revenue (IRS) and regulated by the country's Central Board of Indirect Taxes and Customs.
+The main function of CBN is to stop opium production and trade, and to issue licences for production of legal synthetic drugs.
 The Central Bureau of Narcotics headquarters is located at Gwalior.

-The incumbent Commissioner of Central Bureau of Narcotics is an Indian Revenue Service (IRS) officer, Mr. Dinesh Bouddh IRS.
+The incumbent Commissioner of Central Bureau of Narcotics is an Indian Revenue Service (IRS) officer, Dinesh Bouddh.

 Organization

-The Central Bureau of Narcotics (CBN) is headed by the Narcotics Commissioner of India, who belongs to the Indian Revenue Service (IRS) and is the Joint Secretary to the Government of India.
+The CBN is headed by the Narcotics Commissioner of India, who belongs to the Indian Revenue Service (IRS) and is the Joint Secretary to the Government of India.
 The Narcotics Commissioner of India is assisted by three Deputy Narcotics Commissioners (DNC), who are in charge of units in the opium-growing states, such as Madhya Pradesh, Rajasthan and Uttar Pradesh.
 The Class I officers in the Central Bureau of Narcotics are officers of the Indian Revenue Service (Customs & Central GST).
 Their offices are located at Neemuch, Kota and Lucknow respectively.

 Each unit consists of a number of divisional offices headed by a District Opium Officer (Group 'B' Gazetted Officer), who is in charge of poppy cultivation aspects such as licensing of cultivators, measurement of poppy fields and collection of opium.
 In addition, there is a Preventive & Intelligence Cell (P&I Cell), which is headed by superintendents (Group 'B' Gazetted Officer).
 The P&I Cell looks after the enforcement aspects of both the District Opium Officers and Superintendents.
 Officers report to the Deputy Narcotics Commissioners that heads their Unit.

 The Narcotics Commissioner is assisted by two Deputy Narcotics Commissioners (DNCs) and two Assistant Narcotics Commissioners (ANCs), along with other support staff and officers.
-Along with supervision of opium poppy cultivation, the headquarters office also issues authorizations for the import/export of NDPS and other related work.
+Along with supervision of opium poppy cultivation, the headquarters office also issues authorisations for the import/export of NDPS and other related work.
 The office is headed by the Joint/ Additional Commissioner of the Indian Revenue Service (Customs and Central GST), who is designated as Deputy Narcotics Commissioner (DNC).
 Each unit controls Opium Divisions and Preventive and Intelligence Cells for the supervision of cultivation and effective preventive work.
 These offices are headed by District Opium Officers and Superintendents respectively.

 Each Division is further divided into ranges headed by a Sub-Inspector (SI) officer, who measures the poppy cultivation area in his range.
 The Range office maintains all the records of licensed poppy cultivators and assists the District Opium Officers in settlement, licensing, measurement, etc. The work of a Range SI is supervised by an Inspector (Cultivation).
 Each District Opium Officer also has an Inspector (Preventive), who undertakes preventive and enforcement functions in the Division.

-The Preventive and Intelligence Cells have been entrusted with the responsibility of enforcing the provisions of the NDPS Act relating to search, seize etc.
+The Preventive and Intelligence Cells have been entrusted with the responsibility of enforcing the provisions of the Narcotic Drugs and Psychotropic Substances (NDPS) Act relating to search, seize etc.